 In the capture mode selector dialog scroll up and down to select the required capture mode.
-Each of the capture modes is optimised for a specific use case and therefore it’s important to understand when to use a specific mode.
+Each of the capture modes is optimized for a specific use case and therefore it’s important to understand when to use which.

 |Photo||This is a default photo mode optimized to capture single or series of images with maximum quality.
 Use this mode when quality is more important than speed at which successive images are captured.
 This mode supports processed (JPG/HEIC/TIFF – depending on your device) and raw capture (only for devices and cameras that support it)|